Posted on 6/7/2019 in Accessibility

 - 19.9 million have difficulty lifting or grasping, possibly impacting mouse or keyboard usage, slowing response time

-- 15.2 million have cognitive or mental impairment, making it hard to remember or focus on information
+- 15.2 million have a cognitive or mental impairment, making it hard to remember or focus on information

-- 8.1 million have vision impairment that may require the use of assistive technologies to announce textual content to users
+- 8.1 million have a vision impairment that may require the use of assistive technologies to announce textual content to users

 - Across the world, Men (8%), Women (0.5%) are color blind and rely on appropriate ratios of color contrast on a daily basis